koji571/2048-Remake/README.md

 i.
 Modified the game function to include a condition when a valid key is pressed, i.e.(Arrow UP,DOWN,LEFT,RIGHT).
 ii.
 Added boolean variable to check if the direction to be moved is valid and will spawn a random object.
 iii.
 Added boolean variable to prevent more than two cells to combine. iv.
 Score now adds up within moveHorizontally and moveVertically
+v.
+Modified hasEmptyCell method to search for a 2048 tile then 0 tile

 3. EndGame
 i.
-Allowed the stage to close when user wants to quit the program. ii.
-Added a retry button to enable user to retry the game when they fail.
+Allowed the stage to close when user wants to quit the program.
+ii.
+Added a retry button to enable user to retry the game reaches this scene.
+iii.
+Added condition if player wins the game a congratulatory messages appears. iv.
+Added text to tell user their final score.